aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/01_SetupBedrock.md

     - Click **Test Connection** to verify the credentials work
     - Once the connection test is successful, click **Create**

-8. **Using the Secret in Your Application:**

-    Once configured, you can reference this secret in your Superblocks Python code to retrieve the Amazon Bedrock credentials:

-    ```python
-    # The secret name you created (e.g., "BedrockCredentials") can now be used
-    # to securely access your AWS credentials in your application code
-    ```

-9. **Verify Your Configuration:**
+8. **Verify Your Configuration:**

     After creating the AWS Secrets Manager configuration:

     - You should see your new secrets configuration listed in the Secrets Management section
+    - The secrets will be accessible in your APIs using `{{sb_secrets.bedrock_credentials.SECRET_NAME}}`
-    - This will allow your Superblocks applications to securely access Amazon Bedrock credentials
+    - This allows your Superblocks applications to securely access Amazon Bedrock credentials
-    - The secret "MyUserAccessKey" from your AWS account will be accessible through this configuration

 :::alert{header="Security Best Practice" type="info"}
-Using AWS Secrets Manager through Organization settings ensures that:
+Using Organization-level secrets in Superblocks ensures that:
 - Credentials are centrally managed and secure
 - Multiple applications can use the same credential configuration
 - Access is controlled at the organization level
 - Credentials can be rotated without updating individual applications
+- Secrets are only accessible in Backend APIs, not Frontend components
 :::